odoo/documentation/content/applications/finance/fiscal_localizations/philippines.rst

      localization module **Philippines - Accounting** is automatically installed.
    - If the module is installed in an existing company, the **chart of accounts** and **taxes** will *not* be replaced if there are already posted journal entries.
-   - The BIR 2307 report is installed, but the withholding taxes may need to be manually created.

 Chart of accounts and taxes
 ---------------------------